 In considering whether a new teacher is to become part of the school, various things are taken into consideration, including the perceived calling of the teacher as well as his or her expertise.
 For also, once a new teacher is on board, they become part-and-parcel of the Collegiate.
 Ideally, the passions and expertise each teacher brings is accommodated in the ever-changing fabric of the school.

 When special projects are called for – for example, building a new room(s) – the College calls upon those with greater expertise for support and advice.
 The decision still remains, of course, with the Collegial body of Teachers – in a similar manner that should an expert be called by a family to construct or alter a building or financial arrangement, the family still has ultimate responsibility to either take on or not the suggestions.

-With growth, there comes a point where the College may desire to have permanent assistance with, for example, banking transactions, and so the College appoints (ie, employs) some person(s) to assist it in undertaking these tasks.
-Given that in most countries, these bureaucratic tasks are often given undue weight, it is all too easy for positions created with such a view to be seen to be independent of the College of Teachers – a situation that appears to have occurred in all but too many Steiner Schools.
+With growth, there comes a point where the College may desire to have permanent assistance with, for example, banking transactions, and so the College appoints (ie, employs) some person(s) to assist in undertaking these tasks.
+Given that in most countries, such bureaucratic tasks are often given undue weight, it is all too easy for positions created with such a view to be seen to be independent or above that of the College of Teachers – a situation that appears to have occurred in all but too many Steiner Schools.

 It is in this light that comments by Rudolf Steiner, such as the following two, may more easily be understood:

 This last statement is an important principle in education: 'the state and economic life should organize themselves in accordance with the results of work in the spiritual-cultural sphere'.
 In other words, the future state will be the outcome of individuals brought to their development.
 It is not for us to presume what kind of society the following generation may unveil, but rather to bring these people to as highly a development in various capacities to enable them to decide how to be.